NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/error-handling.md

 # Handling errors

-There are many reasons that con lead to a failure when operating a smart contract.
+There are many reasons that can lead to a failure when operating a smart contract.
 Hardhat Ignition uses different approaches for error handling depending on the error type.
 This guide explains these methods thoroughly.

 ## Contract errors